This Vegan Chickpea Stirfry Bowl Recipe is a delicious way to bring takeout to your own kitchen!

 While you can use store bought teriyaki sauce if you want, I HIGHLY recommend making my 3 ingredient homemade stir fry sauce as it really takes the flavor over the top (and is super easy to make too.)

-Try this next time you’re craving takeout, it’ll satisfy your cravings without the guilt and excess calories!
+Try this recipe next time you’re craving takeout, it’ll satisfy your cravings without the guilt and excess calories!